materials-data-facility/scythe/docs/source/user-guide.rst

 Advanced Usage: Adding Context
 ++++++++++++++++++++++++++++++

-The function interface for MaterialsIO supports using "context" and "adapters" to provide additional infomration to a parser or change the output format, respectively.
-Adapters are described in `Integrating MaterialsIO into Applications <#id1>`_.
+The function interface for Scythe supports using "context" and "adapters" to provide additional infomration to a parser or change the output format, respectively.
+Adapters are described in `Integrating Scythe into Applications <#id1>`_.
 Here, we describe the purpose of context and how to use it in our interface.

 Context is information about the data held in a file that is not contained within the file itself